Reversibility of quantum resources through probabilistic protocols: Results

-\para{Probabilistic reversibility} The conjectured resource reversibility in Eq.~\eqref{eq:BP_conjecture} is remarkably general.
-The original claim applied not only to entanglement, but also to more general quantum resources, as long as the set $\FF$ satisfies a number of mild assumptions --- notably, it must be convex, and it must be such that the tensor product of any two free states remains free, as does their partial trace~\cite{brandao_2010-1,brandao_2015}.
+\para{Probabilistic reversibility} The conjectured resource reversibility (Eq.~\eqref{eq:BP_conjecture}) was formulated in a remarkably general manner.
+The original claim was meant to apply not only to entanglement, but also to more general quantum resources, as long as the set $\FF$ satisfies a number of mild assumptions --- notably, it must be convex, and it must be such that the tensor product of any two free states remains free, as does their partial trace~\cite{brandao_2010-1,brandao_2015}.
 These are weak assumptions obeyed by the vast majority of theories of practical interest.

 Our main result is a general probabilistic reversibility of quantum resources under the exact same assumptions.

 \begin{theorem} For all quantum states $\rho$ and $\omega$, the transformation rate with non-vanishing probability of success under asymptotically resource--non-generating operations satisfies